 State Choices to Promote Effective Parenting

-Parent must return to work when child is 12 months.
-The exemption is limited to 12 cumulative months in the recipient's lifetime.
+Exemption limited to 12 cumulative months in the recipient's lifetime.

 State Choices to Promote Family Economic Security